SiderealDay/AutoHotKey/README.md

 # WoW AHK Scripts
 ### by Rezel / Hadronox
 <br/>
-This is a collection of AutoHotKey macro scripts which I wrote for World of Warcraft.\
+This is a collection of AutoHotKey macro scripts which I wrote for World of Warcraft.<br/>
-These AHK scripts are legitimate to use as they observe Blizzard's golden rule of "1 click, 1 action".\
+These AHK scripts are legitimate to use as they observe Blizzard's golden rule of "1 click, 1 action".<br/>
-They are designed to work with GSE, Gnome Sequencer Enhanced, a legitimate WoW addon for custom skill castsequences.\
+They are designed to work with GSE, Gnome Sequencer Enhanced, a legitimate WoW addon for custom skill castsequences.<br/>
 With a bit of editing, these AHK macros can be used for any number of other applications or games.
 <br/><br/>